lsst/obs_lsst/doc/lsst.obs.lsst/adding-a-camera.rst

 LATISS data, phosim and imsim simulations (they differ in e.g., the gain and crosstalk values) and data from various test stands.

-Once Butler Gen3 is ready this configuration data will be moved out of the obs package and into the calibration registry, which will allow us to track evolution of the system (including replacing failed rafts – not that that’s going to happen).
+Eventually this configuration data will be moved out of the obs package and into the calibration registry, which will allow us to track evolution of the system (including replacing failed rafts – not that that’s going to happen).